Challenger banks must get the basics of customer experience right - Banking CX Part 2

 The registration and onboarding process is handled digitally at almost all challenger banks.
 Revolut was well rated for its easy setup process, and this contributed positively toward a net sentiment of +57.
 We found that some potential customers were quickly deterred from fully trialing or using a challenger bank’s product due to poor first impressions at this initial stage, for example, issues with Atom Bank’s setup and verification measures have led to negative sentiment.
 Other challengers such as Monzo had struggled to manage strong demand and high customer expectations, introducing a waiting list system, which was a detractor from positive sentiments.

 Transaction functionality wins (and costs) customers

 Net sentiment scores for challenger banks (transactions)

-Beyond offering a high quality user experience, banks that offered benefits such as no currency exchange fees, including Monzo and Revolut, generated a much greater volume of positive sentiment than those that did not.
+Beyond offering a high-quality user experience, banks that provided benefits such as no currency exchange fees, including Monzo and Revolut, generated a much greater volume of positive sentiment than those that did not.
 At both banks, savings consumers received contributed over 20% of the positive sentiment toward transactions alone.